Stina Ekblad

-Stina Åsa Maria Ekblad (born 26 February 1954 in Solf, Ostrobothnia, Finland) is a Swedish-speaking Finnish actress.
+Stina Åsa Maria Ekblad (born 26 February 1954) is a Swedish-speaking Finnish actress.
 Living in Stockholm, she has appeared mostly in Swedish productions.
 She received a Guldbagge Award for Best Actress in 1987 for her performances in Amorosa and Ormens väg på hälleberget (The Serpent's Way) and was nominated again in 1996 for her performance in Pensionat Oskar.

-Ekblad was born in the Ostrobothnian village of Solf in 1954.
-The village is nowadays part of the municipality of Korsholm.
+Stina Åsa Maria Ekblad was born on 26 February 1954 in Solf in Ostrobothnia.

+In 2006, she received the Thalia Prize from Svenska Dagbladet for her leading role in Phèdre.

+She and her partner Jan Dolata have a son.